 Classic view of iconic sidewalk pattern, palm trees, and bright blue sky at Ipanema Beach, Rio de Janeiro, Brazil.

-Because of the rapid growth experienced by this country in terms of urban development, industrialisation and population at the beginning of the 21st century, Brazil is facing a number of social, environmental and political challenges.
 However, it is also because of this growth that it is doing so well in terms of its economy.
 In fact, it is one of the world’s largest and most significant economies.
 It is also the only Portuguese-speaking country in both North and South America.

 This Portuguese heritage dates back to the 1700’s, when Brazil was first colonised by this European nation.
 During its rich and complex history, slavery was a major part of the Brazilian heritage, although this was never formally recorded in the annals of history.
 Slaves were brought to the country across the Pacific Ocean from Africa.
 Therefore, there is also a large proportion of Brazilian inhabitants that have an African heritage.